 It's also very timely, because it corresponds with what people want to eat now – more plant-focused, more whole grains, less meat, a lot of flavor and color on the plate.
 From a culinary perspective, there is nothing better that connects food and health than the Mediterranean diet.

 Will this campus benefit from the collaborations of CIA with well-known institutions like Harvard?

 Absolutely.
 Our advisory councils - the scientific and technical, the culinary and food studies, and the business leadership councils- are ways for us to include faculty members from these universities and partners in what we are doing here at the Torribera Mediterranean Center.
 They will provide the scientific guidance behind our academic prog andl as drive our research agenda.

 What are CIA's plans of growth in Barcelona and in the world?

 In Barcelona, the CIA is also working with editorial company Planeta in consulting for the Barcelona Culinary Hub that they are building, where they will be offering culinary training.

-October 15-16 of this year we are organizing a conference in Barcelona called Tomorrow tastes Mediterranean.
+October 15-16 of this year, we are organizing a conference in Barcelona called Tomorrow Tastes Mediterranean.
 It is open to the industry, locally and globally.
 Our advisory council will be there too.
-This conference builds on the longstanding history that the CIA has doing industry conferences, where we train chefs, doctors, educators...
+This conference builds on the longstanding history of the CIA doing industry conferences, where we train chefs, doctors, and educators...
 It's a form of continuing education because we think there is a need.
 So that's another deepening of the relationships of CIA in Barcelona.

 As far as opening other campuses around the world, we don't have plans for that, but we are always pursuing international growth through partnerships and collaborations.